zowe/docs-site/docs/user-guide/api-mediation/configuration-at-tls.md

   TTLSEnvironmentActionRef ApimlClientEnvironmentAction
   TTLSConnectionActionRef ApimlNoX509ClientConnAction
 }

+TTLSConnectionAction ApimlNoX509ClientConnAction
+{
+  HandshakeRole Client
+  TTLSCipherParmsRef CipherParms
+  TTLSConnectionAdvancedParmsRef ApimlClientNoX509ConnAdvParms
+}

+TTLSConnectionAdvancedParms ApimlClientNoX509ConnAdvParms
+{
+  ApplicationControlled Off
+  SecondaryMap Off
+}
 ```

-- The outbound connection from the Gateway to the Discovery Service must not be configured with sending the server certificate.
+- The outbound connection from the Gateway Service to the Discovery Service must be configured without a `CertificateLabel` to avoid sending the certificate in case routing would be possible to the Discovery Service (it is not by default).
 - Outbound connections from the Gateway to southbound services (onboarded services) must not send the server certificate if the service accepts x.509 Client Certificate authentication otherwise it is the server user who would be authenticated.

 ### Ciphers